CamelBOGO/Bad_Apple_on_UNO_R4/README.md

 3. Put "3_BadApple.mp3" in the root directory of the Micro SD card.
 4. Insert the Micro SD card into the DFPlayer Mini.

+### Defferent of 2 Folders

+There are 2 Arduino project folders: "badapple_on_uno_r4" and "badapple_on_uno_r4_12bit_data".
+For general users, please use the "badapple_on_uno_r4". "badapple_on_uno_r4_12bit_data" stores the data of the video by using uint16_t array, and each element contains 12 bits of data, which is a row of the data of a single frame.
+However, this method wastes 4 bits of data for each element, so it is not recommended.

 ### Dependencies

 To compile the code, you should install the following libraries in Arduino IDE: